How to Find an

 Flexible Scheduling

-When finding a singing teacher online or in-person, you should always check and read the lesson reviews.
-If you’re particularly looking for an online singing lesson, you will notice the reviews left for the teacher profiles.
-If 8 or 9 out of 10 reviews are positive, that means the teacher is great and able to provide a quality singing lesson.
+When searching for a singing teacher, whether online or in-person, it’s important to check and read the lesson reviews.
+For online singing lessons, you’ll find reviews on the teacher’s profile.
+If most of the reviews, say 8 or 9 out of 10, are positive, it’s a good sign that the teacher is excellent and can provide high-quality lessons.

-If you want to get in-person lesson recommendations, you can ask friends, neighbors or even find a singing teacher online and ask if they offer in-person lesson near you.
+If you’re looking for recommendations for in-person lessons, you can ask friends, neighbors, or even search for singing teachers online and ask if they offer lessons in your area.

 Contracts

 Not many singing lesson providers require long term commitment or contracts these days, but you’d still want to make sure if there’s a contract required or not before setting up the first lesson.
-It’s also recommended for students to check the type of payment the teacher prefers and when to send the payment.
+It’s also recommended for students to check the preferred payment method and other policies such as cancellations and rescheduling.

 Need help with Finding a Potential Singing Instructor?